 So, before the exam, we had talked about the octahedral case, and how compared to a spherical situation where the ligands are everywhere distributed around the metals where all d orbitals would be affected/repulsed by the ligands in a symmetric fashion equally, when you have them put as particular positions in geometry, then they're going to affect the different d orbitals differently.
 And so, if you have your d z squared made, and you have your octahedral made, you can sort of hold these up and realize that you would have repulsion from your ligands along the z-axis directly toward your orbitals from d z squared.
 So that would be highly repulsive.
 The ligands are along the z-axis, the d orbitals are along the z-axis, so the ligands, the negative point charge ligands are going to be pointing right toward your orbitals.
-And if you hold up this as a d x squared y squared orbital where the orbitals are right along the y-axis and right along the y-axis.
+And if you hold up this as a d x squared y squared orbital where the orbitals are right along the x-axis and right along the y-axis and you hold that up, remember, your ligands are right along the x-axis and right along the y-axis.
 So, you should also have significant repulsion for d x squared minus y squared, and octahedrally oriented ligands.